 David Miliband, IRC’s president and CEO said, “The International Rescue Committee (IRC) is deeply alarmed at Russia’s withdrawal from the Black Sea Grain Initiative, putting the future of the grain exports from the region at risk—a decision which will be most painfully felt by the 349 million people around the world facing food insecurity today.
 From Ukraine to Somalia, IRC’s clients are facing the ripple effects on food and energy prices of 500 days of war.
 The expiration of the deal risks holding global food security at ransom.”

 What needs to happen now?

-An immediate end to violence in Ukraine is needed to preserve human life and dignity.
+Ending violence against civilians is one of the most important steps to help Ukrainians rebuild their lives.
 World leaders must ensure that international humanitarian law is upheld and that humanitarian actors are protected and maintain access to help those in need.

 The world must also continue to support both the people who fled Ukraine and the millions of refugees and displaced people worldwide.
 While there has rightly been an outpouring of global support for people fleeing Ukraine, equal empathy must be shown for refugees and displaced people in many other crises around the world including Afghanistan, Ethiopia, the Democratic Republic of Congo, Yemen and Syria.

 To address the hunger crises hitting East Africa and other regions, donors should urgently channel funding to front line responders who can reach those most in need and deliver the health programming, food and cash assistance, and clean water that people need to survive.